-In accordance with Section 14 of the PoA Act as amended, for the purpose of providing for speedy trial, the State Government shall, with the concurrence of the Chief Justice of the High Court, establish an Exclusive Special Court for one or more districts.
+In accordance with Section 14 of the PoA Act as amended and enforced with effect from 26.01.2016, for the purpose of providing for speedy trial, the State Government shall, with the concurrence of the Chief Justice of the High Court, establish an Exclusive Special Court for one or more districts.
 Further in the districts where less number of cases under the Act is recorded, with the concurrence of the Chief Justice of the High Court specify for such Districts, the Court of Session to be a Special Court to try the offences under the Act.
 These Courts have powers to take direct cognizance of offences under the Act, and it is the duty of the State Government to establish adequate number of Courts to ensure that cases under the Act are disposed of within a period of two months, as far as possible.

-State Governments and Union Territory Administrations of Andhra Pradesh, Assam, Bihar, Chhattisgarh, Goa, Gujarat, Haryana, Himachal Pradesh, Jharkhand, Karnataka, Kerala, Madhya Pradesh, Maharashtra, Manipur, Meghalaya, Odisha, Punjab, Rajasthan, Sikkim, Tamil Nadu, Telangana, Tripura, Uttar Pradesh, Uttarakhand, West Bengal, Andaman & Nicobar Islands, Chandigarh, Dadra and Nagar Haveli, Daman & Diu, NCT of Delhi, Lakshadweep and Puducherry have designated District Session Courts as Special Courts.
+State Governments and Union Territory Administrations of Andhra Pradesh, Assam, Bihar, Chhattisgarh, Goa, Gujarat, Haryana, Himachal Pradesh, Jharkhand, Karnataka, Kerala, Madhya Pradesh, Maharashtra, Meghalaya, Mizoram, Odisha, Punjab, Rajasthan, Sikkim, Tamil Nadu, Telangana, Tripura, Uttar Pradesh, Uttarakhand, West Bengal, Andaman & Nicobar Islands, Chandigarh, Dadra and Nagar Haveli, NCT of Delhi, and Puducherry have designated District Session Courts as Special Courts.

-For ensuring speedy trial of cases under the PoA Act, 195 Exclusive Special Courts, have also been set up by fourteen States, as mentioned in the table below:-
+For ensuring speedy trial of cases under the PoA Act, 157 Exclusive Special Courts, have also been set up by twelve States, as mentioned in the table below:-

-S. No. State Total Number of Districts in the State Number of Districts with Exclusive Special Courts
+S. No. State Total Number of Districts in the State

-1. Andhra Pradesh 13 14
+1. Andhra Pradesh 13 01

 2. Bihar 38 05

-3 Chhattisgarh 27 17
+3 Chhattisgarh 27 03

 4. Gujarat 33 16

+5. Jharkhand 24 04

-5. Karnataka 30 08
+6. Karnataka 30 08

-6 Kerala 14 03

 7. Madhya Pradesh 52 43

 8. Maharashtra 36 03

 9. Odisha 30 03

 10. Rajasthan 33 25

 11. Tamil Nadu 32 06

-12. Telangana 10 10

-13. Uttar Pradesh 75 40
+12. Uttar Pradesh 75 40

-14. Uttarakhand 13 02

-Total 436 195
+Total 423 157